jayanthoncloud/Learning-to-Understand-Kubernetes/Networking.md

 2. **Pod to Pod Communication between 2 Nodes**

    It is important to note that when Kubernetes is configured it doesn't inherently take care of networking.
 It expects us to handle the networking.
 This becomes a          challenge when Pods are trying to communicate with one another on two different nodes.
 Thankfully this is handled by many of the Kubernetes networking plug-ins such      cisco ACI networks, Cilium, Big Cloud Fabric, Flannel, Vmware NSX-t, Calico etc. All the routing and assignment of IP addresses to various Pods on different nodes are    all handled by these networking solutions.

    ![image](https://user-images.githubusercontent.com/49147976/194690370-daa1f63e-6699-4001-9c90-74226120edd2.png)
    *Source: Udermy - Kubernetes for Absolute Beginers*
+3. **Pod to Service Communication**
+   Before we delve into this topic it's important to understand What is a Kubernetes Service